wp-plugins/all-in-one-wp-migration/readme.txt

 You can apply unlimited find and replace operations on your database and the plugin will also fix any serialization problems that occur during find/replace operations.

 All in One WP Plugin is the first plugin to offer true mobile experience on WordPress versions 3.3 and up.

+= Multisite compatible =
+* The plugin menu is available for the network administrator only `wp-admin/network/admin.php?page=site-migration-export`

+= Works on Windows OS and IIS =
+* Tested the plugin on Windows 7 and Windows Server 2012 with the default available IIS
+* You will need to make sure that Windows\TEMP folder has write permissions for the IIS user

+= memory_limit requirement of only 32MB =
+* The plugin handles archiving of files by using 2048 bytes of chunks
+* The plugin processes database find/replacement in chunks of 1MB

 = Bypass all upload size restriction =
 * We use chunks to import your data and that way we bypass any webserver upload size restrictions up to **512MB** - commercial version supports up to **5GB**